PAD Treatment Evolution Helps Stop the Disease from Getting Worse

 More than 20 million Americans have peripheral arteryArteries are blood vessels that carry oxygen-rich blood to your heart and other parts of your body. disease (PAD).1 However, while so many Americans are affected by PAD, too few are receiving treatment.

 PAD is a complex disease.
-Early detection and getting treatment could help stop the disease from getting worse — and potentially save a toe or leg from To surgically remove all or part of a limb (leg, foot or toe).17
+Early detection and getting treatment could help stop the disease from getting worse — and potentially save a toe or leg from amputation.17

 The good news is that there are more treatment options available now for PAD, according to Dr. Chris Boyes, vascular surgeon at Coastal Vein and Vascular Specialists in Palm Beach Gardens, FL.

-“Previously, if people had severe disease in the small Arteries are blood vessels that carry blood to your heart and other parts of your body. below the knee, we typically took X-rays and said, ‘okay, we’re done,’ ” says Dr. Boyes.
+“Previously, if people had severe disease in the small arteries below the knee, we typically took X-rays and said, ‘okay, we’re done,’ ” says Dr. Boyes.
 “Then we sent them to the wound care center, crossed our fingers and hoped that the wound healed.
 If the wound didn’t heal, then we would do an amputation.”

 Current PAD Treatment Options

 While patients 5 to 10 years ago didn’t have many options for therapy, now there’s a range of possible treatments that avoid amputation, according to Dr. Boyes.

 - Lifestyle modifications: Managing diabetes, quitting smoking, eating healthier, being more physically active, and managing cholesterol and high blood pressure may help treat early-stage PAD.